mvxt/mvxt/source/ethos/index.md

       </a>
     </th>
     <td>
-      <span>I recognize the value of education and the lack of access to it for many.
+      <span>I understand the value of education and how the lack of access to it impedes success for many.
 I wish to live in a society with more educated people, and I actively donate towards this cause.</span>
     </td>
   </tr>
 </tbody>